MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 In this exercise we will start using variables.
 You should already have some experience with variables.
 In the [examples folder](/Week%201/Examples) you will find useful information that should aid you through this exercise.

-The first exercise is to assign something to the variable and print out the following phrase.
+The first exercise is to assign something to the variable and print out the following phrase:

 ```python
 filler_text =